 Enter the quantity you wish to order of each item.
 Click on the Add to Cart button at the bottom of the list.

-Your blocks will be much more accurate when you stitch them using 50 weight cotton quilting thread.
-Your seams will be less bulky, so they'll finish more true-to-size.
+The right thread.
+Your blocks will be more accurate and less bulky when you stitch them using 50 Weight cotton quilting thread.
+Blocks finish more true-to-size with less “fudging” to get them to fit together.

+The right protection for your hands.
 Get close to your pressing work with Thermal Thimbles.
-They're heat-resistant finger protectors that help you adjust your fabric or hold seams down without burning your fingers.
+They're heat-resistant and help you adjust your fabric or hold seams flat without burning your fingers.

+The right iron.
 Use the best-quality iron you can afford.
-When your pattern tells you to set a seam, press a seam open, or steam seam allowance to one side, using a high-quality iron really does make a difference.
+When your pattern tells you to set a seam, press a seam open or to one side, having a high-quality iron really does make a difference.

+The right pins.
 Align your seams and hold them in place with Fork Pins.
-They easily hold both sides of a matched seam, whether seams are aligned flat or open.
+They easily hold both sides of a matched seam, whether they are flat or open.
 The bent grip also makes them easier to handle.